zainebrahim/nomads/README.md

 # Nomads-f17s18
-NOvel Method of Autonomous Detection for Synapses
+Neurodata's Opensource Method for Autonomous Detection of Synapses